Blood Mountain (album): Critical reception

 Blood Mountain was released to high critical praise.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album has received a score of 82, based on 24 reviews.
-Total Guitar magazine voted it Number One album of 2006, and magazines such as Metal Hammer and Kerrang! thought it is every bit as good as the band's previous album Leviathan, if not better.
+Total Guitar magazine voted it Number One album of 2006, and magazines such as Metal Hammer and Kerrang! thought it as good as the band's previous album Leviathan, if not better.
 The album has also charted in many websites and magazines 2006 countdowns.

 Blood Mountain was voted the best album of 2006 in the UK Metal Hammer magazine end-of year polls, as well as top in Total Guitar magazine's top 50 albums of 2006.
 It was also rated the 17th greatest metal album of all time by a countdown carried out by gaming website IGN in 2010.

 In 2006, the album was nominated for a Danish Metal Award for Best International Metal album, but the award eventually went to Satyricon's Now Diabolical.
 That same year, the song "Colony of Birchmen" was nominated for a Grammy Award for Best Metal Performance, but lost to Slayer's Eyes of the Insane.